Fred-Vaniss/page-perso-angular/src/assets/portfolio/fred-angular/article.en.md

 ### My personal website redone in Angular

-* 2023
+* **Date**: 2023
-* Used technology: Angular
+* **Technology**: Angular
-* Project done in three weeks
+* **Duration**: Three weeks

-I got interested in Angular in my free time, so I rebuilt [my React website](modal:fred-react) to Angular.
+After experimenting with React, I wanted to explore Angular in my free time.
+To do so, I rebuilt [my original website developed with React](modal:fred-react) using Angular.

 {{gallery:0}}

-The result is much more cleaner thanks to the ability to iterate directly in the HTML template with **ngFor*.
+The result is more structured, thanks in particular to Angular’s ability to iterate directly within HTML templates using **ngFor**.

-The big difference is for displaying the texts in *career* and the articles in the *portfolio*:
+The main difference lies in the way text is displayed in the *timeline* and *portfolio* sections:

-* In **React** I exploited the *JSX* which was specific to it and which I could not use it in Angular.
+*	In **React**, I relied on **JSX**, which is specific to that framework and not available in Angular.
-* To work around the problem in **Angular** I used a module to be able to write my text in **Markdown** which is a cleaner format rather than putting HTML tags in each paragraph.
+*	In **Angular**, I worked around this by using a module that allows content to be written in **Markdown**, a cleaner and more maintainable format than embedding raw HTML tags into each paragraph.

-A new feature  that I also brought to my website is the ability to display an article from my portfolio directly from a query string in the address bar (the address is also updated when an article is displayed).
+I also introduced a new feature: the ability to display a portfolio article directly through a query string in the URL.
+The address updates automatically when an article is opened, making sharing and navigation smoother.